-The Lunch Fund (Food Service program) continues to support itself.
-The fund had a net increase at the end of the 2016/17 school year of \$31,294.
+The Lunch Fund (Food Service program) continues to successfully support itself.
+The fund had a net increase at the end of the 2017/18 school year of \$30,388.
 The increase in lunch prices and participation resulted in a good year financially for the Food Service Program.
-The District's free and reduced eligibility percentage continues to increase and the result is an increase in federal meal reimbursements.
-Going into next year, our free and reduced percentages District-wide are at an all-time high at near 45%.
-While sadly this is a sign of the financial struggles of many of the District's families, the District will receive more federal funds for meal reimbursements as well as many state and federal grant allocations that are linked to this number.
+The district's free and reduced eligibility percentage continues to increase and the result is an increase in federal meal reimbursements.
+Going into next year, our free and reduced percentages district-wide are at an all-time high at near 48%.
+While sadly this is a sign of the financial struggles of many of the district's families, the district will receive more federal funds for meal reimbursements as well as many state and federal grant allocations that are linked to this number.
 The Universal Free Breakfast program in our elementary program continues to be very successful, providing a free nutritious breakfast to over 80% of our elementary students.

 Our food service management group works hard to use government commodities to provide nutritional and appetizing meals for our students and staff and keep costs down, while now abiding by federal regulations that limit choices and challenge staff to create menu choices that appeal to students.
-Food and labor costs have both increased since the inception of these new federal nutrition requirements.
-Healthy food is more expensive (as the saying goes) and more labor intensive to prepare and this has proven true for our food service staff.
-The District's food and milk sales to students and adults amounted to \$178,123 for the fiscal year, an increase of \$6,600 from the prior year.
-The state and federal meal funding totaled \$303,284, a decrease of \$9,800 from the prior year.
-With the increase in free/reduced percentages this coming fiscal year, the state and federal reimbursement amount will show a large increase compared to this fiscal year.
+The district's food and milk sales to students and adults amounted to \$171,258 for the fiscal year, a decrease of \$7,000 from the prior year.
+The state and federal meal funding totaled \$328,554, an increase of \$25,270 from the prior year.
+This increase in federal and state reimbursement dollars, along with the decrease in student sales dollars, is a direct indication of the financial struggles in families within the district.